 Introducing the 2026 Youth Entrepreneurship Award finalists

 AmCham EU and JA Europe are pleased to announce the finalists for the AmCham EU Youth Entrepreneurship Award 2026.
 The award, now in its 14th edition, recognises young people’s entrepreneurial spirit and aims to foster innovation in Europe.
-The finalists were selected from a pool of applicants from all over Europe.
-The winner will be selected by a high-level jury and announced on Thursday, 4 June at our Gala evening.
+The finalists were selected from a pool of female entrepreneurs from all over Europe.

 Outlast Fund